medusa-project/metaslurp-cantaloupe/README.md

 # Instance Overview

-* Cantaloupe runs in standalone mode, using its embedded web server listening on HTTP port 8182.
+* Cantaloupe listens on HTTP port 8182.
+* AWS credentials are obtained from a task IAM role.
+When running locally, these are obtained from an [ECS Local Endpoint](https://aws.amazon.com/blogs/compute/a-guide-to-locally-testing-containers-with-amazon-ecs-local-endpoints-and-docker-compose/).
 * Identifiers vary depending on the content service.
 The identifier prefix (`dls-*`, `idnc-*`, etc.) is used by the `source()` delegate method to determine what Source to use to find a particular image: